 - Battery to Fuse then to the Key Switch.

-- With key switch in the start position, the current flows from the Key Switch to PTO.
+- With key switch in the start position, Key Switch to PTO.

-- With Brake/Clutch Pedal all the way down, the current flows through the switch to the starter solenoid.
+- With Brake/Clutch Pedal all the way down, the current flows to the starter solenoid.

 - If the Starter Solenoid is in good shape, the solenoid connects the battery to the Starter and the engine cranks.
 Cranking does not mean running; it just means the engine turns over.
 Running is dependent on many other systems.

-Those components are all part of the cranking/starting system.
+This list of components are all part of the cranking/starting system.
 They can prevent the Starter Motor from cranking when you turn the Key Switch.
-You can trace the voltage with a multi-meter.
-Connect the black lead to ground and look for 12 volts at each successive switch.
-If the voltage disappears at one particular step, there is your suspect.

-The Seat and the RIO (the reverse latch not the button) switches are tied into the engine kill system.
-They provide a ground path for grounding the Coil.
-This same system controls the fuel shut off valve beneath the carburetor.
+The Seat and the RIO (the reverse latch not the button) are tied into the engine kill system by grounding the Coil.
+This same system controls the fuel shut off value beneath the carburetor.
 The Seat and RIO can keep the engine from running but they will not prevent the Starter Motor from cranking.
-Therefore, if you turn the key and nothing happens, the problem has nothing to do with the Seat and Reverse switches.
+Therefore, it you turn the key and nothing happens, it has nothing to do with the Seat and Reverse switches.

-Note: With the Key in the RUN position, power flows from the Key Switch to the Hour Meter, then to the RIO latch relay (not the RIS button), then to the fuel shut off solenoid.
+Note: In the run position, from the Key Switch, power flows to the Hour Meter, then to the RIO latch relay (not the RIS button), then to the fuel shut off solenoid.
 If you do not hear the Fuel Shut off Solenoid clicking on and off when you turn the Key Switch from off to run, there may be a problem in this circuit; including a possible problem in the Hour Meter.
 Of course none of this affects the cranking circuit.
-Your engine will still crank, it just won't start and run.
+Your engine will still crank, it just won't run.